- Photos & Map

-The small climbing area is excellent as a training area and is therefore very popular.
-Numerous trees provide shade, which is why climbing in Guide is also very pleasant in summer.
+The small climbing area is excellent for training and is therefore very popular.
+Numerous trees provide shade, which makes climbing in Guide very pleasant even in summer.

 Sector Guide